iKenndac/new-blog/content/apps/index.md

 #### Arduino-Dioder-Playground

-A project playing with a set of IKEA Dioder LED strips connected to an Arduino Mega 2560, as dicussed in a series of posts: [Part 1](/blog/2011/09/arduino-dioder-part-one/), [Part 2](/blog/2011/09/arduino-dioder-part-two/), and [Part 3](/blog/2011/10/arduino-dioder-part-three/).
+A project playing with a set of IKEA Dioder LED strips connected to an Arduino Mega 2560, as discussed in a series of posts: [Part 1](/blog/2011/09/arduino-dioder-part-one/), [Part 2](/blog/2011/09/arduino-dioder-part-two/), and [Part 3](/blog/2011/10/arduino-dioder-part-three/).
 Available on [GitHub](http://github.com/iKenndac/Arduino-Dioder-Playground).

 #### Viva